-Understanding Vector and Bitmap
+Understanding vectors and bitmaps

 Vectors and bitmaps are two different ways of storing and displaying images.

 The main advantage is that you can scale a vector image infinitely without any loss of quality.
-The mathematical formula is simply recalculated for the new size, ensuring the image always remains perfectly sharp.
+The mathematical equation is simply recalculated for the new size, ensuring the image always remains perfectly sharp.
 This makes vectors ideal for elements that need to be used in various sizes.

-When to use a vector?
+When to use a vector

 Common vector formats: .ai, .eps, .svg

-Understanding Vector and Bitmap
+Understanding vectors and bitmaps

 When to use a bitmap?